Meet NIED’s Steering Committee

 Wendy Preskow, ECE.
 NIED Founder, President & Chief Advocate.

-As a parent, whose 29 year old daughter has struggled with Anorexia and Bulimia for over 14 years, Wendy is the passionate voice and driving force behind the National Initiative for Eating Disorders (NIED).
+As a parent, whose 31-year-old daughter has struggled with Anorexia and Bulimia for over 16 years, Wendy is the passionate voice and driving force behind the National Initiative for Eating Disorders (NIED).
 Having lived with a sufferer and experienced the devastating effect Eating Disorders have on families and extended family and friends, Wendy reached the point of no return in late 2011.
 She could no longer sit back knowing her daughter was falling through the cracks of health care system that had failed her family and so many others in the same predicament.

-Together with a core team of passionate advocates and the encouragement of her MP Mark Adler, Wendy formed NIED in February 2012 to drive Eating Disorders awareness, understanding and action.
+Together with a core team of passionate advocates and the encouragement of her former MP, Wendy formed NIED in February 2012 to drive Eating Disorders awareness, understanding and action.

 Trained as an Early Childhood Educator, Wendy taught pre-school in South Africa and Toronto before becoming a home-based entrepreneur helping people complete meaningful family photo albums.
-She is also as a partner in a small business that helps seniors and others downsize and relocate.
-A serious, energetic, get-it-done-now “do-er”, Wendy, currently divides her time between her family and grandkids, NIED, her businesses and volunteering at the Hospital for Sick Children as she has done for the past nine years.
+She was also a partner in a small business that helps seniors and others downsize and relocate.
+A serious, energetic, get-it-done-now “do-er”, Wendy was one of 25 people to receive Volunteer Toronto’s 2017 Legacy Award for outstanding contributions to the community.
+She currently divides her time between her family and grandkids, NIED and walking her golden doodle Dazy.

 Patti Perry, RN, MSN.
 Founder, Clinical Advisor.